timmcginley/41934/Assignments/A1/README.md

 * Install IFA
 * generate the spreadsheet

-### 5) Have a look around

-* You can use this [tool from Dion Moult](https://blenderbim.org/search-ifc-class.html) to help find the entities you are looks for also you can [search the IFC4 schema here](https://ifc43-docs.standards.buildingsmart.org/)

-### 6) Add a sheet to the work book you have generated, then use data from the other sheets to provide a dashboard of the building.

 What you choose to represent in your dashboard is up to you, but it should match the focus area and use case you have chosen.
 Think about what information would be necessary to solve your use case.